-Adolescent girls with anorexia nervosa disorder become so proficient at developing ways to hide their eating disorder that parents may not realize their daughters are suffering from this disorder until serious health problems begin impacting their child.
+rapeopleoftenoftenAdolescents with anorexia nervosa disorder become so proficient at developing ways to hide their eating disorder that parents may not realize their children are suffering from this disorder until serious health problems begin impacting their child.

-Although rapid and sustained weight loss is a classic sign of possible anorexia nervosa, most parents won’t suspect an eating disorder is causing the weight loss since teenage girls are concerned about their appearance.
-Certain clues parents should be aware of if they worry their daughter may have anorexia nervosa include:
+Although rapid and sustained weight loss is a classic sign of possible anorexia nervosa, most parents won’t suspect an eating disorder is causing the weight loss since teenagers are often concerned about their appearance.
+Certain clues parents should be aware of if they worry their child may have anorexia nervosa include:

 - Not maintaining a body weight proportionate to their age/height

-- Acting panic-stricken and anxious if their daughter gains just one or two pounds
+- Acting panic-stricken and anxious if their child gains any weight

 - Obsessing over calories and fat content in food